SBU-BMI/brca_unet_finegrain_segmentation/README.md

 - The predicted patches are original patches overlayed with predicted masks.

 ## Prediction on WSIs
+- For demo, run the prediction for 2 WSIs at "/data10/shared/hanle/svs_sample" (already setup in the codes, no action required to get the WSIs).
 - Either run python prediction_WSIs_single_machine.py or python prediction_WSIs_multiple_machines.py to run prediction on WSIs
 - Use prediction_WSIs_single_machine.py if you have only 1 machine to use
 - Use prediction_WSIs_multiple_machines.py on different machine to process multiple WSIs at the same time
 - Arguments to be changed in the __main__ function including wsi_fol, wsi_extension, model_path, out_fol
 - All WSIs in the wsi_fol with extension wsi_extension will be processed.
-The predicted masks are saved in corresponding folder in out_fol
+The predicted masks are saved in corresponding folder in out_fol.
+In this case, the out_fol is "svs_sample"

 ## Generaate polygon jsons for predicted masks